SubleXBle/Debian-Updater/README.md

     + Other Versions (English Spain) are in the Repo (just rename them)
 + Folder Files (scriptparts)
 + Folder NotificationConfiguration (read the name)
++ Updater-Update.sh (yes, finally the updater for the updater)

 ## Features 🚀